 - Water filtration system for drinking water

-- Outdoor hygiene essentials – You can read my full Outdoor Hygiene Guide here for more details on how to use the bathroom outdoors and more.
+- Outdoor hygiene essentials – You can read my full Outdoor Hygiene Guide for more tips and tricks.

 - Car Camping Essentials – I have a full Car Camping Essentials guide here that you can read for more details on what you need.
 There is also a free packing list for you to download and use.
-It covers everything you need for car camping including camp kitchen items as well.
+It covers everything you need for car camping including the best sleeping gear and camp kitchen items as well.

 - Extra fuel for your vehicle and camp stoves.